Horton, Northamptonshire: The earlier estate

 The place-name Horton is a common one in England.
 It derives from Old English horu 'dirt' and tūn 'settlement, farm, estate', presumably meaning 'farm on muddy soil'.

-The original medieval village and house were demolished to make way for the rebuilding of the house in the 17th century - all that remains are a number of mounds in the fields to the south and east of the house remains.
+The original medieval village and house were demolished to make way for the rebuilding of the house in the 17th century – all that remains are a number of mounds in the fields to the south and east of the house remains.

-The first house and estate were owned by William, Lord Parr of Horton - the same family that Catherine Parr came from.
+The first house and estate were owned by William, Lord Parr of Horton – the same family that Katherine Parr came from.
 She was the last of the six wives of Henry VIII of England.
+William, Lord Parr of Horton was her uncle.
 Parr's daughter, Maud, married Sir Ralph Lane and they had five sons including: Sir Ralph, Sir Robert, Sir Parr and Sir William, the latter commemorated in the church.